 prior consent, in writing, from him or her has been received by the Secretary.

 The Managing Committee shall have the power to fill any vacancy under Clause 13(a) below.
+Where the committee &/or trustees agree, an application for a specialist post (such as, but not limited to Treasurer or Trustee) from a social member would be considered for election by members

 VACANCIES IN THE MANAGING COMMITTEE